subtopic 2.3: Biogeochemical cycles

 - Identify two geological periods when significant coal formation occurred and explain why these periods were conducive to coal formation

-Coal Formation:
+Coal Formation

-Oil and Natural Gas Formation:
+Oil and Natural Gas Formation

-Conditions Favorable for Fossil Fuel Formation:
+Conditions Favorable for Fossil Fuel Formation

-Coal Formation:
+Coal Formation

 - Process:

-- Geological Eras:
+- Key Geological Periods:

-Oil and Natural Gas Formation:
+Oil and Natural Gas Formation

 - Process: